-Writers may apply for fellowships at any time prior to the fellowship application deadline; applications for admission need not be submitted concurrently with fellowship applications, though we encourage writers in need of fellowship support to apply for it as early as possible because fellowship funding is limited.
-Please note that the Writers’ Residency deadline is later than the fellowship application deadline and writers interested in fellowships should apply to both by the fellowship deadline.
+Writers may apply for fellowships at any time prior to the fellowship application deadline; conference applications need not be submitted concurrently with fellowship applications, though we encourage writers in need of fellowship support to apply for it as early as possible because fellowship funding is limited.
+Please note that the extended deadline for The Writers’ Residency is later than the fellowship application deadline and writers interested in fellowships should apply to both by the fellowship deadline.

 I missed the deadline for the application and/or fellowship.
 Can I still apply?

 Because Kettle Pond has a rolling admissions process we encourage all interested writers to apply as early as possible.
 Based on waitlist movement or other unforeseen factors we may accept late applications, though writers should not assume this will be the case, and it is likely that no fellowship funding will be available after the stated deadline.
-Please see our application page for up to date information or email the conference directly with questions if you have missed the application or fellowship deadlines, and note that the application deadline for the Writers’ Residency option is later than that for workshops.
+Please see our application page for up to date information or email the conference directly with questions if you have missed the deadline, and note that the application deadline for The Writers’ Residency option is later than that for workshops.